 Teen Boys and Abstinence

 It may seem like everyone at school is doing it -- or talking about doing it.
 Add to it the increasing talk of sex on TV and in movies and you probably feel like the only person waiting to have sex.
-But, you are not alone.
+You are not alone.

 More than one half of high school teens have not had sex, according to recent surveys.
 In fact, many teens are choosing abstinence (not having sexual intercourse) until they are older and in long-term, committed relationships.